pea/AdaptiveGrid/README.md

 Show and hide any element with .**size**-hide or **size**-show.

-note: The -show option will hide the element by default.
+Note: The -show option will hide the element by default.

 **Example:** Show the second column and hide the first column between screen sizes of 768px to 1023px.